top of page

 Some listeners may think that the levels are a little low as they maybe used to standard recording/listening habits.
 When you have realised this technique you will experience very effective binaural recordings.

-Still having trouble? please email us awi3@live.com
+Still having trouble? please email us at the email below

 bottom of page